 But I also have a theory that warm alcoholic beverages can fight off illness, so perhaps this cranberry cocktail can be a substitute for sleep?
 I'm willing to take a gamble if it means all my presents will be wrapped and my house clean.

 P.S.
 Can we talk about how lovely star anise is?
-I couldn’t find it in my grocery store (only ground) and had to purchase it on Amazon (affiliate link).
-Something tells me you’ll be seeing it around this here blog lots in the future.
+I couldn't find it in my grocery store (only ground) and had to purchase it at Amazon (affiliate link).
+Something tells me you'll be seeing it around this here blog lots in the future.